christopherdeutsch/devbox/README.md

 A lot of the examples out on the 'net for setting up a workstation using chef are old, and rely on using `chef-solo` instead of `chef-zero`.
 Some others are unnecessarily complex.
+Others require adding your workstation as an actual chef node, which is kind of overkill for some situations.

 I wanted to create something I could just check out from github and run with a single command.

 This isn't a common or even a recommended use case for chef.